Iteo/audoma/README.md

         * results=Serializer1Class
      \
     Examples:
         ``` py
-    @AudomaAction(
+        @audoma_action(
             detail=True,
             methods=["post"],
             collectors={"post": ExampleModelCreateSerializer},za
             results={
                 "post": {201: ExampleModelSerializer, 202: ExampleOneFieldSerializer}
             },
         )
         def detail_action(self, request, collect_serializer, pk=None):
             ...

-    @AudomaAction(
+        @audoma_action(
             detail=False, methods=["get"], results={"get": "This is a test view"}
         )
         def non_detail_action(self, request):
             ...

-    @AudomaAction(
+        @audoma_action(
             detail=False,
             methods=["post"],
             results=ExampleOneFieldSerializer,
             collectors=ExampleOneFieldSerializer,
         )
         def rate_create_action(self, request, collect_serializer):
             ...
         ```
-    In case there are no results defined AudomaAction will try to fallback to standard way of retrieving serializer from view.
+        In case there are no results defined audoma_action will try to fallback to standard way of retrieving serializer from view.

     * **errors** - a list of classes or instances which inherits from base Exception class.
 Exceptions defined in this list may be thrown in the action method.
 If you would like to accept all exceptions of given class simply pass exception class to the list, otherwise pass precise exception instance, than the exception content will also be verified.
-If you passed exception instance, if DEBUG=True, and the raised exception content won't match the exception defined in decorator, this will cause rising AssertionError, if DEBUG=False then there'll only appear logger exception, but your exception will be risen.
-If you'll try to rise exception which is not gently handled by django (for example ValueError), than also if DEBUG=True you'll get ImproperlyConfiguredError, otherwise, there will appear logger exception, but exception will be risen.
+If you passed exception instance, if DEBUG=True, and the raised exception content won't match the exception defined in decorator, this will cause rising AudomaActionException, if DEBUG=False then there'll only appear logger exception, but your exception will be risen.
+If you'll try to rise exception which is not gently handled by django (for example ValueError), than also if DEBUG=True you'll get AudomaActionException, otherwise, there will appear logger exception, but exception will not be risen.
         \
         Examples:
         ```py
-    @AudomaAction(
+        @audoma_action(
             detail=False,
             methods=["get"],
             results=ExampleOneFieldSerializer,
             errors=[CustomBadRequestException(), CustomConflictException()],
         )
         def properly_defined_exception_example(self, request):
             raise CustomConflictException

-    @AudomaAction(
+        @audoma_action(
             detail=False,
             methods=["get"],
             results=ExampleOneFieldSerializer,
         )
         def improperly_defined_exception_example(self, request):
             raise CustomBadRequestException
         ```
         By default Audoma accepts exceptions:
         * NotFound
         * NotAuthenticated
-    * NotAuthenticated
         * AuthenticationFailed
         * ParseError
         * PermissionDenied
         * NotAcceptable
+        * ValidationError
         \
         If you want to add more common exceptions for your API, you should add exception objects or classes in COMMON_API_ERRORS list in your project settings
         Example:
         ```py
-        from rest_framework import exceptions
             ...
             COMMON_API_ERRORS = [
-            exceptions.NotFound(),
-            exceptions.ValidationError(),
+                myexceptions.SomeException
             ]
         ```

         **NOTE: this is not possible to define exceptions with extra required params as classes.**

-    * validate_collector - boolean variable which tells AudomaAction either collect serializers should be validated or not.
+    * **validate_collector** - boolean variable which tells audoma_action either collect serializers should be validated or not.
-    * ignore_view_collectors - boolean variable which tells if AudomaAction should fallback to default way of retrieving collector from view, if collector has not been passed and action uses method which allows collect serializer usage.
+    * **ignore_view_collectors** - boolean variable which tells if audoma_action should fallback to default way of retrieving collector from view, if collector has not been passed and action uses method which allows collect serializer usage.
     \
-    While using `AudomaAction` custom decorator, your action method should not return the response.
-To allow `AudomaAction` to work properly you should return the instance and the status code as a tuple.
+    While using `audoma_action` custom decorator, your action method should not return the response.
+To allow `audoma_action` to work properly you should return the instance and the status code as a tuple.
     \
     Examples for serializers:
     * With collect serializer defined
         ```py
-        @AudomaAction(
+        @audoma_action(
             detail=False,
             methods=["post"],
             results=ExampleOneFieldSerializer,